 Procedure for submission for all sessions

-An abstract submission deadline has been set to January 8th.
+An abstract submission deadline has been set to January 22nd (extended deadline).
 This initial submission must include title, author(s), keywords and abstract.
-The full paper is due on January 22nd.
+The full paper is due on February 7th (extended deadline).

 Submission site: https://easychair.org/conferences/?conf=arith2020